GaiaNet-AI/docs/docs/getting-started/cli-options/cli-options.md

 ## info

-You can use `gaianet info` to display the id of the current running node and device running the node.
+You can use `gaianet info` to display the id of the current running node and device running the node, if you ever forget any.

 ```
 gaianet info